AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## What are some limitations of the [!UICONTROL Household] report?

 Reports with overlap metrics output intersections of up to three values.
 For example, if you use the metric [!UICONTROL Unique Household (Overlap)] for 10 placements, then you can see the unique households reached by individual placements, common households reached by a combination of any two placements, and common households reached by combinations of any three placements.
-You won't be able to see common households reached by four or more placements.
+You can't see common households reached by four or more placements.

 For dimensions other than campaign, package, or placement, the report supports up to 10 values in each dimension.
-For example, if you want to generate a [!UICONTROL Unique Household Reached] report for the [!UICONTROL Audience] dimension, then the number of unique audiences should be less than or equal to 10.
-If more then 10 unique audiences are included, then a blank report is generated.
+For example, to generate a [!UICONTROL Unique Household Reached] report for the [!UICONTROL Audience] dimension, the number of unique audiences should be less than or equal to 10.
+If you include more then 10 unique audiences, then a blank report is generated.

 ## Why are the frequency and unique reach values different between my [!UICONTROL Custom] reports and the [!UICONTROL Household] report?